 When a disc in your neck herniates, the disc material can place pressure on the nerves in the area.
 This can lead to serious neck pain that often radiates out to the arms and into the hands.
 Beyond the pain, this nerve impingement can lead to loss of function in the arms and hands.
 Dr. Albert performs cervical disc arthroplasty in these situations.
 As part of the procedure, he will remove the herniated disc and replace it with an artificial disc, eliminating the pain and returning function.

-Cervical disc arthroplasty also known as a cervical disc replacement is a type of joint replacement procedure that involves removing the damaged natural cervical disc and replacing it with an artificial cervical disc.
+Cervical disc arthroplasty also is known as a cervical disc replacement is a type of joint replacement procedure that involves removing the damaged natural cervical disc and replacing it with an artificial cervical disc.
 The goal of the procedure is to eliminate the pressure being placed on the nerve root by the herniated disc without losing mobility in the neck.

 In the past, before the development of artificial discs, the typical procedure in these cases was to remove the damaged disc and fuse the two vertebrae together.
 While this procedure usually eliminates the pain, it also decreases mobility.